-Free tip: stuffing your mouth with holiday cookies will prevent you from blurting out what you’re really thinking, resulting in Uncle Jimmy’s wife taking her tuna casserole and waiting in the car.
+Want to know how to reduce holiday stress?
+Stuffing your mouth with holiday cookies will prevent you from blurting out what you’re really thinking, resulting in Uncle Jimmy’s wife taking her tuna casserole and waiting in the car.

 (I found that those little tree shaped butter cookies with the red sprinkles work really well for this.)